Get Help Now

 3

-Hi Alexandra, we’d like the opportunity to learn more about your experience.
-Please email your full name, contact information, and a copy of your review to patientfeedback@scrippshealth.org so our team can follow up with you directly.
+Hi Clyde, we’d like to learn more about your experience.
+Please email your full name, contact information, and a copy of your review to patientfeedback@scrippshealth.org so we can reach out to you.
+Thank you.

 3 weeks ago